aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/drawing-shapes/add-circle-ellipse-to-xps-document/_index.md

 ---
-title: How to Use Aspose: Add Circle Ellipse to XPS Document
+title: How to Use Aspose Add Circle Ellipse to XPS Document
 linktitle: Add Circle Ellipse to XPS Document
 second_title: Aspose.Page .NET API
 description: Learn how to use Aspose to add a circle ellipse with radial gradients, adjust stroke thickness, and save XPS document using Aspose.Page for .NET.